engrvip123/IHP-AnalogAcademy/modules/module_0_foundations/foundations.md

 ## Notes on the Design Flow

-Analog design requires a solid foundation in analog electronics to ensure high-performance, robust designs.
-In this course, we will focus on the gm/Id methodology rather than traditional small-signal calculations using square-law models.
+Analog design requires a solid foundation in analog electronics to ensure high-performance and robust designs.
+In this course, all circuits have been designed with the gm/Id methodology rather than traditional small-signal calculations using square-law models.
 This method uses model parameters to generate lookup tables, enabling a more data-driven approach to design.
-If you're interested in understanding the circuit design procedures in greater detail, each module includes Jupyter Notebook scripts as references for more advanced IC design using open-source tools.
+If you're interested in understanding the circuit design procedures in greater detail, each module includes Jupyter Notebook scripts as references for a more advanced IC design approach using open-source tools.

 For a deeper dive into the gm/Id methodology, consider watching this video by Mastering Microelectronics: https://www.youtube.com/watch?v=dzz4z3ijVts